ThomasGira/AVR/README.md

 1. binutils : for getting tools like assembler, linker
 2. gcc-avr : a GNU C cross-compiler specifically for AVR
 3. avr-libc : it is a package for AVR C library
 4. avrdude : it is a utility that trasnfers codes from the UBUNTU to the microcontroller.
-Here we weill be using the CLI tool of avrdude.
+Here we we'll be using the CLI tool of avrdude.
+5. gdb-avr : Utility for in-system debugging and emulation
 5. uisp, flex, bison and byacc : Not sure

 ### How to code